-Direct Credit payment type will have to use a TPSP (or PSP) to submit files to the NPA clearing layer.
-The TPSP will be required to provide the Figure 7.4 Direct Submitter - Bacs Direct Credit flow following functionality before submitting the payment file to clearing:-
+Taking this participation approach would mean direct submitter for Bacs Direct Credit payment type will have to use a TPSP (or PSP) to submit files to the NPA clearing layer.
+The TPSP will be required to provide the following functionality before submitting the payment file to clearing:-

-- Directory Services CASS, account redirection. - Confirmation of Payee (Payment Assurance). - Dis-aggregation of the payment file by Payee PSP - Optionally they may offer value added services to enable transition such as:

-- o Provide a conversion service to ISO 20022 from the old messaging format - o Provide a payment enrichment service such as adding payment type.
+- Directory Services CASS, account redirection. - Confirmation of Payee (Payment Assurance). - Dis-aggregation of the payment file by payee PSP - Optionally they may offer value-added services to enable transition such as: - o Provide a conversion service to ISO 20022 from the old messaging format - o Provide a payment enrichment service such as adding payment type.

 For Bacs Collection (Direct Debit - DD) payment type, direct submitters will continue to generate their collection file (e.g. utility bills, council tax) as they do today and pass it to the TPSP.
-The TPSP will use the consent provided to initiate DD Collection API provided by Payer's PSP.
-The remainder of the process flow is similar to the DD collection process detailed in section 4.1.2.
+The remainder of the process flow is similar to the DD collection process detailed in Section 4.1.2.